plus3it/cfn-gitlab/docs/Deployment-Fresh.md

 ### Instance Provisioning

-Launch the `make_gitlab_EC2-instance.tmplt.json` parameter.
+Launch the `make_gitlab_EC2-instance.tmplt.json` template.
 As with the `make_gitlab_parent-infra-EFS.tmplt.json` template, launching the `make_gitlab_EC2-instance.tmplt.json` template can be done through either the web UI or the AWS CLI utility.
 Similarly, use of a parameters-file is recommended.
 See the [example file](ec2.parameters).